 When I started drafting a post explaining why I travel solo, I never expected to have THAT MUCH to write… so I thought that I would break it into 2 parts, to make it an easier read!

 (In case you missed the 1st part of this post, you can FIND IT HERE.)

-So here are more reasons why I chose to travel by myself, following last week’s post on the subject…
+So here are more reasons why I chose to travel by myself, following this week’s first post on the subject…

 Live & Learn

-On top of being a great opportunity to spend some “me time”, I also like to occasionally challenge myself… Gastronomical dares (I ate tripes TWICE since I started backpacking!), hoping to manage in a language I barely speak or understand (that poor Mexican kid who couldn’t figure out why I wanted a blender, when I thought I was asking for a smoothie!) or physical challenges (in my case, mostly hiking).
+On top of being a great opportunity to spend some “me time”, I also like to occasionally challenge myself.
+Gastronomical dares (I ate tripes TWICE since I started backpacking!).
+Hoping to manage in a language I barely speak or understand (that poor Mexican kid who couldn’t figure out why I wanted a blender, when I thought I was asking for a smoothie!).
+Physical challenges (in my case, mostly hiking).

 Because I’m alone, I can only count on myself to interact with the locals, figure out the customs and avoid cultural faux pas.
-I also have to go towards other people when I need something or simply when I feel like socializing.
-Not that I don’t speak to anyone when I have a companion, but naturally, I tend to mostly turn to my travel buddy for questions or to share my thoughts and I don’t “need” to go towards other people as much.
+I also have to go towards other people when I need something or feel like socializing.
+Not that I don’t speak to anyone when I have a companion… But naturally, I tend to turn to my travel buddy for questions or to share my thoughts.
+I don’t feel the “need” to go towards other people as much.
 All the new anecdotes and acquaintances resulting from these experiences are as many great souvenirs that wouldn’t necessarily be if I had a travel companion.

-How many times have I caught on some French guys chatting and with whom I have bonded over our common language (and our different accents, which was a great source of teasing and laughter)?
-French and Quebecers often pretend they can’t stand each other… But in the “backpackers circle”, I have rarely met French people that weren’t nice to me.
+How many times have I caught on some French guys chatting and with whom I have bonded over our common language?
+(Our different accents and expressions always end up being a great source of teasing and laughter!)
+French and Quebecers often pretend they can’t stand each other… But in the “backpackers’ circle”, I have rarely met French people that weren’t nice to me.
 (These 4 dudes below are quite hard to beat, shall I add.)